PracticingDeveloper/practicingruby.com/_posts/2012-07-17-tdd-lessons-learned.md

 categories: articles
 author: Gregory Brown
 permalink: articles/tdd-lessons-learned
+summary: Revisit the reasons for Gregory's 90-day self-study on TDD, and see the results.
+issue_number: '4.12'
 ---

 Test-driven development (TDD) is a topic that never gets old among programmers,